jetty/jetty.project/jetty-start/src/main/java/org/eclipse/jetty/start/README.txt

 It makes use of executable JAR that builds the classpath and then executes jetty.

-To run with all the demo options:
+To run with the demo module:

-  java -jar start.jar OPTIONS=All
+  java -jar start.jar MODULES=demo

-To run with the default options:
+To run with the default modules:

   java -jar start.jar